 - Help with any concerns and information about holistic and natural remedies to minor pregnancy discomforts

 - Initial breastfeeding support immediately after birth to help your baby latch on properly and encourage the establishment of breastfeeding

 - One postpartum follow-up visit to celebrate the birth of your baby and answer any questions you have during the early postpartum period

 - Unlimited phone and chat support to answer your questions and offer suggestions and support throughout pregnancy and early labor

 - A birth timeline (written document of events during your labor) and baby’s birth plus complimentary photographs and recording as desired

-- If you take the Hypnobabies Childbirth Course either through the Hypnobabies® Home Study Course or an in-person class, you can show me your proof of purchase for a $200 reimbursement!
+- Purchase the Hypnobabies® Childbirth Home Study Course or a virtual or in-person class with a Hypnobabies Instructor?
+Provide proof of purchase for a $200 reimbursement!
+(Discounted to $2,600)